Ben-Ortiz/Space_Invaders/README.md

 # Space_Invaders
-A Space Invader game written in Python using pygame
+A personal project where I created a Space Invader game written in Python using pygame

 # What I Learned
 * Python: became more familiar with the syntax of python and how it works.